devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

 As a first button, I always create a new Reload button that I place on the side so that I can reload the whole setup each time some files where saved.
 When happy with the final deck, I simply comment out the code of the reload button.
 You will need it later…

 ```
-index: reload
+index: my first button
 type: reload
-icon: reload-page-icon.png
+icon: reload.png
 ```

-(Using an external file watcher, it is possible to provoke a deck reload each time a file has been saved, using curl(1) to post a websocket request for page reload to Cockpitdecks.)
+(Using an external file watcher, it is possible to provoke a deck reload each time a file has been saved, using curl(1) to post a request for page reload to Cockpitdecks.
+There is a handy shell script that does exactly this using nodejs nodemon utility.)

 # A Word of Advise